iarsystems/iar-risc-v-gd32v-eval/Examples/coremark/README.md

 ### Code / data size

-* Compile with gcc on x86 and make sure all sizes are according to requirements.
+* Compile and make sure all sizes are according to requirements.
 * If dynamic memory allocation is used, take total memory allocated into account as well.
 * Avoid recursive functions and keep track of stack usage.
 * Use the same memory block as data site for all algorithms, and initialize the data before each algorithm – while this means that initialization with data happens during the timed portion, it will only happen once during the timed portion and so have negligible effect on the results.